0xTropy/0xTropy/README.md

 - 👋 Hi, I’m @0xTropy
 - 👀 I’m interested in building
-- 🌱 I’m currently learning crypto
+- 🌱 I’m currently getting deeper into crypto
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on anything I find cool
-- 📫 How to reach me Discord - Tropy5465
+- 📫 How to reach me Discord - Tropy5465 or Twitter/X: https://twitter.com/0xTropyy

 <!---
 0xTropy/0xTropy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.